tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ### Storing a value

-From this example, we can see we are passed in the hash we working with and the key we are attempting to access (that doesn't yet exist).
+From this example, we can see we are passed in the hash we are attempting to index into and the key we are attempting to access (that doesn't yet exist).
 We continued to simply return the new array, but what if we take the advice of the documentation and try to store the value in the hash if that's what we want?

 ```ruby